-Requirement Number Test Criteria Identify the Certificate Authority server Identify the algorithms in CNSSP-15 appropriate to the classification level of the data Configure the server to generate certificates using the required algorithm and key strength Generate a certificate Review the generated certificate's properties Verify the digital signature algorithm and key strength meet the requirements as specified in CNSSP-15 Enrollment Workstation Requirements The Enrollment Workstation shall be able to accept entry of requests for device certificates.
-1. On the Enrollment Workstation, create a device certificate request EWS.01 2.
-Review the certificate that is created 3.
-Verify the certificate meets the requirements for device certificates a.
+Requirement Test Criteria Number Identify the Certificate Authority Server Identify the algorithms in CNSSP-15 appropriate to the classification level of the data 3.
+Configure the server to generate certificates using the required algorithm and key strength 4.
+Generate a certificate 5.
+Review the generated certificate's properties 6.
+Verify the digital signature algorithm and key strength meet the requirements as specified in CNSSP-15 Enrollment Workstation Requirements The Enrollment Workstation shall be able to accept entry of requests for device certificates.
+1. On the Enrollment Workstation, create a device certificate request Review the certificate that is created EWS.01 Verify the certificate meets the requirements for device certificates a.
 Format b.
 Cryptographic strength c.
-Identification EWS.02 The Enrollment Workstation shall be configurable to define and enforce complexity policies for the secret value (PIN, passphrase, or password) used to protect sensitive key material.
-1. Configure the Enrollment Workstation to create certificates with a PIN, passphrase, or password that meet applicable complexity policies 2.
-On the workstation, create a device certificate 3.
+Identification The Enrollment Workstation shall be configurable to define and enforce complexity policies for the secret value (PIN, passphrase, or password) used to protect sensitive key material.
+Configure the Enrollment Workstation to create certificates with a PIN, passables or passayerd that most applicable complexity policies. passphrase, or password that meet applicable complexity policies 2.
+On the workstation, create a device certificate EWS.02 3.
 When prompted for a PIN, passphrase, or password enter a password that does not meet the defined complexity requirements 4.
 Verify the invalid entry was rejected and the user is prompted to reenter another value 5.
 Enter a PIN, passphrase, or password that meets the defined complexity requirements 6.
-Verify the valid entry is accepted and the certificate is created EWS.03 The VoIP Enrollment Workstation shall be able to accept entry of requests for user certificates.
-1. On the Enrollment Workstation, create a user certificate request 2.
-Review the certificate that is created 3.
-Verify the certificate meets the requirements for user certificates a.
+Verify the valid entry is accepted and the certificate is created The VoIP Enrollment Workstation shall be able to accept entry of requests for user certificates.
+EWS.03 On the Enrollment Workstation, create a user certificate request Review the certificate that is created Verify the certificate meets the requirements for user certificates a.
 Format b.
 Cryptographic strength c.
 Identification EWS.04 The Enrollment Workstation shall be able to interface to non-secure removable media.

 Requirement Number Test Criteria

 Identify the Enrollment Workstation and its removable media drives

 2. Insert a removable media disk into the appropriate Enrollment Workstation

 drive

 3. Navigate to the removable media's path

 4. Transfer a file to the removable media

 d.
 Verify the file was saved to the removable media

 The Enrollment Workstation shall generate certificates for the digital signature

 algorithms defined in CNSSP-15, Annex C.

-Identify the Enrollment Workstation server
+Identify the Enrollment Workstation Server

 2. Identify the algorithms in CNSSP-15 appropriate to the classification level of the

-51110 05 data
+EWS.05 data

-EWS.05 3.
-Configure the workstation to generate certificates using the required algorithm
+3. Configure the workstation to generate certificates using the required algorithm

 and key strength

 4. Generate a certificate

 5. Review the generated certificate's properties

 1. Verify the digital signature algorithm and key strength meet the requirements as

 specified in CNSSP-15, Annex C

 The Enrollment Workstation shall generate certificates for the digital signature algorithms defined in CNSSP-15, Annex B.

-Identify the Enrollment Workstation server
+Identify the Enrollment Workstation Server

 2. Identify the algorithms in CNSSP-15 appropriate to the classification level of the

 data

 EWS.06 3.
 Configure the workstation to generate certificates using the required algorithm

 L VV 3.00 and key strength

 4. Generate a certificate

 5. Review the generated certificate's properties

 6. Verify the digital signature algorithm and key strength meet the requirements as

 specified in CNSSP-15, Annex B

 Specifica III CNSSI 13, Allilex D